niccoloanceschi/TobitSUN/functionsTutorial.md

 Introduction
 ============

-As described in the [`README.md`](https://github.com/niccoloanceschi/TobitSUN/blob/main/README.md) file, this tutorial provides details on the functions required to **implement most of the methods presented in Section 4 of the paper**, in the specific case of **tobit regression**.
+As described in the [`README.md`](https://github.com/niccoloanceschi/TobitSUN/blob/main/README.md) file, this tutorial provides details on the functions required to **implement the main methods presented in Section 4 of the paper**, in the specific case of **tobit regression**.
 The `R` source file can be found in [`functionsTobit.R`](https://github.com/niccoloanceschi/TobitSUN/blob/main/functionsTobit.R).

 Implemented functions
 ------------------------

-The **list of the main implemented functions** is reported below.
+The **list of the implemented functions** is reported below.
 Each of them is then analyzed in detail in the following.

 -   `rSUNpost`: samples from the exact [**SUN**](https://doi.org/10.1093/biomet/asz034) posterior distribution.
 -   `getParamsMF`: returns the parameters of the optimal mean-field variational approximation ([**MF-VB**](https://doi.org/10.1080/01621459.2017.1285773) in the paper).
 -   `getParamsPFM`: returns the parameters of the optimal partially-factorized mean-field variational approximation ([**PFM-VB**](https://doi.org/10.1093/biomet/asac026) in the paper).
 -   `getParamsEP`: returns the parameters of the optimal expectation propagation approximation ([**EP**](https://doi.org/10.1214/16-STS581) in the paper).
--   `generateData`: generate the data to replicate the simulation studies from Section 5 of the paper
+-   `generateData`: generate the data to replicate the simulation studies from Section 5 in the paper.

 ### `rSUNpost`